 Learn to manage your time properly, read up on how you can be more productive in a shorter time span, and get ready to work hard.
 Juggling a busy work, family and social life can be quite the balancing act, and there may be times when you might drop a ball or two, but don’t give up!

 Don’t take on too much or be too hard on yourself.
 Give yourself a break every now and then so you don’t burn out and remember to ask for help if and when you need it.
 You are human, after all.

-The next course you excel in might be one undertaken at a Learn Local organisation!
-If you would like to undertake further training or learning near where you live, the Learn Local network can help.
-Learn Local organisations offer adult learning courses in local communities across Victoria.
-Visit the Learn Local website to discover a Learn Local organisation near where you live: http://learnlocal.org.au/find-a-learn-local/
+The next course you excel in might be one undertaken at a Learn Local provider!
+If you would like to undertake further training or learning near where you live, Learn Local providers can help.
+Learn Local providers offer adult learning courses in local communities across Victoria.
+Visit the Learn Local website to discover a Learn Local provider near where you live: https://learnlocal1.wpengine.com/find-a-learn-local/